PINGsback/PINGsback/README.md

 - I'm also learning unity and c# because unity particle system
 - I don't want to be reached, why would you want to reach me

-I am a chromeos user's rights activist
+I am a chromeos user's rights activist, chromeos goog
-Chromeos goog

 Also a certified member of the AMCA (American Melatonin Consumer's Alliance)